jrncarlock/jrncarlock.github.io/index.md

 author_profile: true
 ---

-I’m a physicist and _complexity scientist_ with interest in social phenomena.
-I'm currently a postdoctoral fellow at the Institute of Legal Research of Mexico's UNAM.
-My [research](https://jrncarlock.github.io/research/) deals with the interdisciplinary study of enforced disappearances and corruption using [data, networks and complex systems science](https://jrncarlock.github.io/outreach/) approaches.
+I’m a interdisciplinary [researcher](https://jrncarlock.github.io/research/) (trained as a physicist) interested in looking at society from the perspective of [_complexity science_](https://jrncarlock.github.io/outreach/).

 <!--
 ## Contact information